mpvnet-player/mpv.net/docs/Manual.md

 #### File Associations

-File Associations can be created using the setup or with the context menu under 'Tools > Setup'.
+File Associations can be created using the context menu under 'Tools > Setup'.

 After the file associations were registered, go to the Windows settings under 'Settings > Apps > Default apps' or shell execute `ms-settings:defaultapps` and choose